 The gables are aligned towards the principal views, with the roofs projecting over to express the dwellings' connection with the sea and surrounding landscape.
 The red cedar timber cladding will weather in time to a silver grey colour, reminiscent of sun-bleached driftwood.
 The upper floor is open plan with kitchen, living room and dining room forming a single free-flowing space.(1305).

 SELF-BUILD OAK FRAMED DWELLING NEAR TRURO.
-Having received planning permission the new self-build oak framed dwelling is under construction on its secluded wooded site with views over Truro River.
+The new self-build oak framed dwelling is under construction on its secluded wooded site with views over Truro River.
 The building design evolved through close collaboration between architect, client and the green oak carpentry company, and incorporates characteristic features of Cornish vernacular architecture with a light and spacious modern interior, that shows off the beauty of the oak frame structure.
 (1506)